CtrlK

 Trigger Term Quality

-Includes some relevant keywords like 'OpenAPI 3.1', 'SDKs', 'developer portals', 'API documentation', and 'interactive docs', but misses common user variations like 'swagger', 'REST API docs', 'API spec', 'API reference', or file extensions like '.yaml'/'.json'.
+Includes some relevant keywords like 'OpenAPI 3.1', 'SDKs', 'developer portals', and 'API documentation', but misses common user variations like 'Swagger', 'REST API docs', 'API spec', 'API reference', or '.yaml/.json spec files'.
+'AI-powered tools' is vague and unlikely to be a natural trigger.

 2 / 3